RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

   - High Court doctrine on Defence Power
     - the defence power waxes and wanes
     - In times of peace, the scope of the defence power will be much more limited.
-      - Although the power is ‘elastic’, it does not immediately snap back at the end of a period of international conflict to its limited peacetime scope.
+      - Although the power is 'elastic', it does not immediately snap back at the end of a period of international conflict to its limited peacetime scope.
     - Andrews v Howell (1941) 65 CLR 255
       - Court upheld the validity of the National Security (Apple and Pear Acquisition) Regulations (Cth).
-        - The object of the regulations was ‘to minimize the disorganization in the marketing of apples and pears likely to result from the impracticability of exporting sufficient quantities ... because of the effects upon shipping of the present war’
+        - The object of the regulations was 'to minimize the disorganization in the marketing of apples and pears likely to result from the impracticability of exporting sufficient quantities ... because of the effects upon shipping of the present war'
     - Stenhouse v Coleman (1944) 69 CLR 457
-      - the Court upheld regulations conferring on the Minister a wide discretionary power to make orders controlling the sale or distribution of ‘essential articles’, provided that his actual orders had ‘[464] a real connection’ with defence.
+      - the Court upheld regulations conferring on the Minister a wide discretionary power to make orders controlling the sale or distribution of 'essential articles', provided that his actual orders had '[464] a real connection' with defence.
     - Themes
-      - The Defence Power’s scope depends on Australia’s defence needs at any given time and, as these needs fluctuate, so does the scope of the power.
+      - The Defence Power's scope depends on Australia's defence needs at any given time and, as these needs fluctuate, so does the scope of the power.
       - This is a purposive power, and can be legislated around a specific purpose ather than subject matter
-      - The conditions that determine the scope of the power as it ‘waxes and wanes’ are factual conditions
+      - The conditions that determine the scope of the power as it 'waxes and wanes' are factual conditions
         - Judicial notice def
           - Means judges can draw from personal knowledge without evidentiary proof.
           - Ex: current state of war or political views of national majority / politicians
           - Can be an appeal point
-      - Whether the scope for ‘judicial notice’ is as limited as Dixon J appeared to suppose in Stenhouse v Coleman has later been a matter for debate
+      - Whether the scope for 'judicial notice' is as limited as Dixon J appeared to suppose in Stenhouse v Coleman has later been a matter for debate
         - Judiciary tends to defer to executive and legislative policies unless substantially bad
       - Test
         - The question of whether a particular law is authorised by s 51(vi) is a question of constitutional law that must be determined by a court.